-The story centers on a small-town sheriff who witnesses what he believes is a kidnapping and rushes to rescue a woman.
-The kidnappers turn out to be FBI agents assigned to protect her and deliver her to a big Enron-type corruption trial in Chicago but are later found to be on the take and are villains who are bent on killing her.Written by
+The story centers on a small-town Sheriff who witnesses what he believes is a kidnapping, and rushes to rescue a woman.
+The kidnappers turn out to be F.B.I.
+Agents assigned to protect her and deliver her to a big Enron-type corruption trial in Chicago, but are later found to be on the take and are villains who are bent on killing her.Written by

 14 of 25 people found this review helpful.